cdleon/awesome-terminals/README.md

  - [3mux](https://github.com/aaronjanse/3mux) - Terminal multiplexer inspired by i3.
  - [bit](https://github.com/chriswalz/bit) - Bit is a modern Git CLI.
  - [ccat](https://github.com/jingweno/ccat) - Colorizing `cat`.
+ - [cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
+It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
  - [cointop](https://github.com/miguelmota/cointop) - The fastest and most interactive terminal based UI application for tracking cryptocurrencies. [https://cointop.sh](https://cointop.sh)
  - [comcast](https://github.com/tylertreat/comcast) - Simulating shitty network connections so you can build better systems.
  - [croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another 🐊 📦.
+ - [curlie](https://github.com/rs/curlie) - The power of curl, the ease of use of httpie. [https://curlie.io/](https://curlie.io/)
  - [devd](https://github.com/cortesi/devd) - A local webserver for developers.
  - [direnv](https://github.com/direnv/direnv) - unclutter your .profile. [http://direnv.net](http://direnv.net)
  - [dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image.